DevilAguo0/hiddify/Home.md

 ## Welcome to wiki page Hiddify-Manager

-Hiddify is a powerful and professional anti-censorship toolbox.
+Hiddify-Manager is a powerful and professional anti-censorship toolbox.
 The appropriate and detailed information of features and protocols are accessible [here in code section](https://github.com/hiddify/hiddify-config/blob/main/README.md).
 This page contains installation and tutorial guides related to this project.